-In an effort to better control problems related to the protection of adjacent property that have arisen due to inadequate construction management, the following information is presented and will be required for all new building projects that require excavation.
+In an effort to better control problems related to the protection of adjoining property that have arisen due to inadequate construction management, the following information is presented and will be required for all new building projects that require excavation.

 - A letter prepared by an engineer qualified in soil retention shall be submitted with the building permit application.
-The letter shall state if any protective measures are necessary for protection of adjacent property.
+The letter shall state if any protective measures are necessary for protection of adjoining property.

 - Any required protective measures shall be installed according to the direction of the engineer.

 - Any plan for protective measures prepared by the engineer shall be submitted to the city prior to issuance of the permit.